ecohealthalliance/One-Health-Database-Africa/README.md

 The column entitled 'manual update needed' idenitifes those datasets for which an api call/direct download wasn't available and that will need manually updating as required.

+**Definitions for columns in metadata file**

+Indicator - measure used to assess one health capacity filename - name of file storing the data source_url - website/api endpoint where data can be Notes - Additional context about a source function_names - function used to ingest and process data api_call_or_direct_download - **Need additional context** Manual update needed - Is the data updated by hand, not via an automated data ingest
 # Functions
 Individual functions for extracting the data for individual indicators are available in the 'R_api' folders